-- 1. Maintain a C or above in each required specialization, pre-professional, and professional course as well as have a cumulative GPA of 2.70. - 2.
-Twenty-one hours of specialization courses in the respective degree program should be completed at Williams Baptist College and prior to Clinical Internship admission. - 3.
-The Praxis II: Content Assessment(s) must be taken but not necessarily passed before the clinical internship experience.
-However, teacher candidates must pass the required Praxis II: Content Assessment(s) as a requirement for any type of Arkansas teaching license.
+- 1. Maintain a C or above in each required specialization, pre-professional, and professional courses. - 2.
+Twenty-one hours of specialization courses in the respective degree program should be completed at Williams Baptist College and prior to Directed Student Teaching admission. - 3.
+The Praxis II: Content Assessment(s) must be taken but not necessarily passed before the student teaching experience.
 Williams complies with the Arkansas Department of Education's minimum score requirements of each test.
 Students must request that an institutional copy of the official score report be sent directly to Williams Baptist College.
-Clinical Internship is not permitted until official Praxis II Content Knowledge scores are received in the Department of Education/WTEP office. - 4.
-Teacher candidates must complete all general education, specialization, pre-professional and professional course requirements with the required GPA prior to the start of Clinical Internship.
+DST is not permitted until official Praxis II Content Knowledge scores are received in the Department of Education/WTEP office. - 4.
+Teacher candidates must complete all general education, specialization, pre-professional and professional course requirements with the required GPA prior to the start of Directed Student Teaching.